joshualande/joshualande.github.io/_drafts/2014-02-18-indicies-in-sql.md

    AND gender='f'
 ```

 For this query, our index from above (on last name) would work.
-We could use it to quickly find all of the people named Alex.
-But this index isn't optimal because there is no inherent
+But it is not  optimal because there is no inherent sorting to
-sorting to all of the rows in the index with first name Alex.
+all of the rows in the index with a given first name.
+So given the
-So given teh index, we would have to step through all
+index, we would have to step through all of the rows to find the
-of the rows to find the required IDs.
-This could be very
+required IDs.
+This could be very inefficinet if there were many
-inefficinet if there were many rows with first name Alex.
+rows with first name Alex.

 To avoid this, SQL allows for indexing on multiple columns.
-When you index on
+When
-multiple columns, it will sort by the first column, and then
+you index on multiple columns, it will sort by the first column,
-for similar values by any successive columns.
+and then for similar values by successive columns.

-Therefore, we could create an index on all three columns used
+Therefore, we could create an index on all three columns used in
-in the WHERE clause
+the WHERE clause:

 ```sql
 CREATE INDEX people_first_last_gender_indx